Total grants funded as of 8/7/2019

 Since 2001, the Sundt Foundation has championed a special fundraising effort in memory of one of its employees.
-Mike Gaines was a member of the Sundt family for two decades before losing his battle with ALS, commonly known as Lou Gehrig’s Disease.
-These annual events, including golf tournaments in Tucson, Phoenix, San Diego, Sacramento, San Antonio, and a skeet shoot in Tucson, to date have raised over $1.4 million.
-All of the money has been given to the Muscular Dystrophy Association to be used for ALS research.
+Mike Gaines was a member of the Sundt family for two decades before losing his life to complications from ALS, commonly known as Lou Gehrig’s Disease.
+These annual events, including golf tournaments in Tucson, Phoenix, San Diego, Sacramento, San Antonio, and a skeet shoot in Tucson, have raised $1.9 million.
+All of the money has been given to the ALS Association or the Muscular Dystrophy Association to be used for ALS research.

-Here are the dates for this year’s golf tournaments and the trap shoot in Tucson.
-(Click on the city names for the sign-up forms.)
+Here are the dates for this year’s golf tournaments and the trap shoots in Tucson and Irvine.
 For more information, contact Aly Gartin at (520) 750-4702.

 We also support individual volunteer projects undertaken by our employees, including Thirst Aid, which provides drinking water to homeless people in Phoenix during the summer months.